domainaware/parsedmarc/docs/index.rst

 What if a sender won't support DKIM/DMARC?
 ==========================================

 #.
-Some vendors don’t know about DMARC yet; ask about SPF and DKIM/email
+Some vendors don't know about DMARC yet; ask about SPF and DKIM/email
    authentication.
 #.
 Check if they can send through your email relays instead of theirs.
 #.
 Do they really need to spoof your domain?
 Why not use the display